rajasekharreddy-vadlathala/javaassignment/README.md

 Answer : We can model caterpillar and butterfly using Composition/Aggregation - there is a relationship between caterpillar and butterfly since Caterpillar is transforming to butterfly.

+Q E: Can you share the code to count:
+a. how many of these animals can fly?
+b. how many of these animals can walk?
+c. how many of these animals can sing?
+d. how many of these animals can swim?

+Answer : Test class implemented.